Herbriany/Tech-front-end-exercise/README.md

 Testing - Haven't done comprehensive testing of units, but have given example of testing action/reducer/store (using redux-mock-store and fetch-mock) and smart/dumb components using enzyme's mount/shallow and rendering snapshots.
 Have run a few HelloWorld tests with Cypress.

 Basket currently empties on refresh as data not stored anywhere.
 Would normally use async calls in the actions to store the data in a DB.
+Async calls would be monitored using API call actions start/success to track successful completion of the API calls.